KKubesh/multipotentialife/README.md

 - Mapping out how to pass the data and display it.

 #### Thursday Nov 14th, 2019
-- Made new projecst and removed the old project from this project base.
+- Made new project and removed the old project from this project base.

 #### Wednesday Nov 13th, 2019
 - Some more file setup.